zeke/replicate-sd-textual-inversion/README.md

     ```
     The fine-tuning of your concept should be started now, it may take more than one hour to finish.

-### Test your trained concept locally
+## Test your trained concept locally

 5. Once the concept is trained, you can test it (still in the `cog run bash` env) using this command:
     ```
     python inference.py --model_dir <path_to_model__with_your_trained_concpet> --prompt <prompt_with_your_trained_concept>
     ```
     The output should be saved at `<your_output_path>`

-### Deploy your trained concept on Replicate and enjoy the API
+## Deploy your trained concept on Replicate

-6. If all works fine, it is time to push to your Replicate page so other people can try your cool concept!
+6. If all works fine, it's time to push your model to Replicate so other people can try your cool concept!

     First, change the `model_id` in [`predict.py`](https://github.com/chenxwh/replicate-sd-textual-inversion/blob/main/predict.py#L15) with your trained concept (same as `output_dir` from `train`).

-    Create a new [demo page](https://replicate.com/create).
+    Create a new model at [replicate.com/create](https://replicate.com/create).
 Follow the guide and then you will see the command to log in and push your model to your created page.
-    For instance, in a new terminal,
+    For instance, in a new terminal:

     ```
     cog login
     cog push r8.im/cjwbw/sd-textual-inversion-spyro-dragon
     ```

     You will be prompted to provide your Replicate token after `cog login` to get permission for pushing to the page you created.

-    Once your model is pushed, you can try it on the web demo like [this here](https://replicate.com/cjwbw/sd-textual-inversion-spyro-dragon) or use the API:
+    Once your model is pushed, you can run predictions on the website like [this here](https://replicate.com/cjwbw/sd-textual-inversion-spyro-dragon) or use the API:

     ```py
     import replicate
     model = replicate.models.get("cjwbw/sd-textual-inversion-spyro-dragon")
     output = model.predict(prompt="Golden Gate Bridge in style of <spyro-dragon>")
     ```